kexiZeroing/kexiZeroing.github.io/src/posts/link-collection.md

 The Steve Jobs Archive: https://stevejobsarchive.com

 A web scraping and browser automation library: https://crawlee.dev

-Not just a syntax highlighter.
-Build code walkthroughs for the web: https://codehike.org

 Turns data scripts into shareable web apps in minutes: https://streamlit.io